Helpful Herbs for Chronic Pain

 Herbal Medicine

-Herbal medicine involves remedies and medicines made from plants to treat health problems.
-While most research on herbal remedies and medicines is new, there are many herbs out there may offer pain and inflammation reduction.
+Herbal medicine involves remedies and medicine made from plants to treat health problems.
+While most research on herbal remedies and medicines is new, there are many herbs that offer pain and inflammation reduction.

-One report of out of the Journal of General Internal Medicine finds that at least 20% of people are using herbal medicines.
+One report of out of the Journal of General Internal Medicine finds that at least 20% of people are using herbal medicine.

 Here are some common herbal remedies you might consider for pain relief: